crispinprojects/speakingcalendar/README.md

 ![](talkcalendar-preferences.png)

 * Use HTML colour names for changing the today and event day calendar colours.
-* Check "Show Public Holidays" to display the main UK public holidays on the Claendar using the public holiday HTML colour name.
+* Check "Show Public Holidays" to display the main UK public holidays on the Calendar using the public holiday HTML colour name.

 A list of HTML colour names can be found [here](https://www.w3schools.com/tags/ref_colornames.asp).
-Most of the major colour names have been implemented (see the HTML colour name list).
+Most of the major colour names have been implemented (see the HTML colour name list in the download).

 ## Talking

-* Events are spoken when a date on the month view calendar is selected (assuming talk preferences checked).
+* Events are spoken when a date in the month-view calendar is selected (assuming talk preferences checked).
+* Talk Calendar will tell you the time if you press the "t" key

 ### Information